Collecting the Tobacco Tax

 Tobacco products are zero-rated with respect to the QST; therefore, the retailer does not have to collect this tax.

 If you sell tobacco products at wholesale, you are a mandatary of Revenu Québec and, as such, are generally required to collect an amount equal to the tobacco tax.
-You must then file a return and remit the amounts you collected.
+You must then file a return and remit the amounts you collected to us.

 You must collect amounts from every person to whom you sell or deliver (or cause to be delivered) tobacco whose packaging is identified in accordance with the Tobacco Tax Act, or any other packages of tobacco intended for retail sale in Québec.
 However, this requirement does not apply if you sell tobacco products to another collection officer under agreement.